Chencheng-Qi/Chencheng-Qi.github.io/content/projects/_index.md

     id: projects-grid
     content:
       title: Selected Projects
       text: I enjoy making things.
-Here are selection of projects that I have worked on over the years.
+Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - projects